 We are proud to be the first UK conservatoire to have an American Drumline ensemble – the Redhocks – which has been trained by 18-times world pipe band champion, Jim Kilpatrick.

-Uniquely among UK conservatoires, the RCM has its own percussion quartet, PERC’M, which is professionally coached, rehearses regularly and enjoys a busy performance schedule.
+The RCM also has its own percussion quartet, PERC’M, which is professionally coached, rehearses regularly and enjoys a busy performance schedule.

 Percussion students have numerous opportunities to take part in public performances as soloists, in chamber groups and in the RCM’s various orchestras and ensembles.
 Orchestral performances are often directed by internationally renowned conductors, providing invaluable experience of truly world-class rehearsal and performance.
-Previous guest conductors have included John Wilson, Vladimir Ashkenazy, Bernard Haitink and Vladimir Jurowski.
+Previous guest conductors have included John Wilson, Vladimir Ashkenazy, Sir Antonio Pappano, Holly Mathieson and Vladimir Jurowski.

 David Hockings with students in the percussion suite